nir11/Exe3/README.md

 # Whack-A-Mole Game

-Try to hit as much moles as you can.
+Try to hit as many moles as you can.
 <br/>

 <div>